purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/doc/documentation.md

 ###### Behavior notes

-- By default, the SDK will keep all active sessions active if the WebSocket disconnects.
+- By default, the streaming client will keep all active sessions active if the WebSocket disconnects.
 It is the consuming application's responsibility to end all pending or active sessions after a disconnect in the event that it doesn't recover.
-This behavior can be disabled by providing `sessionSurvivability: false` in the SDK constructor options.
-If this is set to false, if the WebSocket connection drops, all active WebRTC connections will be disconnected.
+This behavior can be disabled by providing `rtcSessionSurvivability: false` in the streaming client constructor options.
+When this is set to false and the WebSocket connection drops, all active WebRTC connections will be disconnected.

 - In the case of an outbound call, the application initiating the call should automatically accept the pending session, which should have a conversationId